-- A. The employee must have exhausted PTO, comp time and CAT leave before donated leave can be used; - B. The donated PTO leave will be added to the receiving employee's CAT leave account: - C. The donating employee must have a minimum of 80 hours in their PTO bank, and may donate one time annually of 4 to 40 hours. - D. Human Resources will confirm the medical necessity.
+- A. The employee must have exhausted PTO, comp time and CAT leave before donated leave can be used: - B. The donated PTO leave will be added to the receiving employee's CAT leave account: - C. Human Resources will confirm the medical necessity.
 All health information remains confidential.